rr326/waboardsailing/windmap/DEVNOTES.md

 ## TODO

--   storage: sqlite
--   logging - to file
+-   Promise.all([processSite(site) for site in WindSite[]])
+    -   fix logging so everything is preceeded by site name
+    -   would be faster.
+Could it add complications?

 ## Typescript / VSCode debuging